liliwilson/smite-website/film-room-jekyll/_posts/2024-10-18-a-few-zone-o-principles.md

 ### Examples

 Let's dive into film.
-We'll break down 10 short clips.
+We'll break down 10 short clips (two different POVs from the ESPN broadcast and drone footage).

 A little background: this 2024 College Nationals final between UNC Pleiades and Stanford Superfly was preceded by two nail-biting semifinals.
 Stanford had just upset the #2 seed Vermont Ruckus largely due to their suffocating zone defense.
 UNC was set to defend their title for the third time in a row, and with a rock-solid offensive line, they patiently worked their way through Stanford's zone.